The latest industry news, articles and events

 PD31B will have far-reaching implications for both legal firms and in-house counsel as well as internal IT departments, as it will provide detailed and practical guidance to help parties reach an agreement on the disclosure of electronic documents in a proportionate and cost-effective manner.

 Society’s reliance on digital data over the last ten years has led to a massive change in the way that documents are created, distributed and stored.
 Where documents were once stored in neat filing systems, up to 90 per cent of business documentation is now in electronic form.
 This has meant that law firms and large corporations have had to get to grips with a totally new way of conducting the disclosure process.

 Properly executed and appropriately regulated data disclosure is essential to the success of legal and regulatory cases.
 Prior to the new PD31B, it was clear that something had to change – too much time had been spent trying to access relevant information and the costs associated with eDisclosure had become untenable in many cases.

-While eDisclosure is now appreciated as standard business procedure, many firms still need guidance on handling the process, which makes the timing of PD31B well-placed.
-Much of the guidance on how to approach edisclosure is based on current best practice and lessons learned from older cases.
+While eDisclosure is now appreciated as a standard business procedure, many firms still need guidance on handling the process, which makes the timing of PD31B well-placed.
+Much of the guidance on how to approach eDisclosure is based on current best practice and lessons learned from older cases.

 In England and Wales, eDisclosure typically accounts for about 30 per cent of the total cost of legal action.
 Two high-profile cases have recently shown the need for a revision of eDisclosure.
 In BSkyB’s long-running dispute with Electronic Data Systems, the trial took 110 court days and produced 500,000 documents, with costs in excess of £70 million.
 At the High Court hearing of Digicel v Cable & Wireless, the judge ordered Cable & Wireless to re-submit digital evidence at an estimated cost of £2m.